azerella/spicy-words/README.md

 # spicy-words

-> 🌶 Generate a spicy word to jooj up your error messages.
+> 🌶 Generate a spicy word to jooj up your messages.

 [![PayPal][badge_paypal_donate]][paypal-donations]